RiyaHablani/Oral_Cancer_Detection/README.md

 ## Dataset

-The dataset used for training and testing the models is available in the **/Dataset** directory.
-This dataset contains images and risk factor data specific to oral cancer.
+The dataset used for training and testing the models is available in the /Dataset directory.The dataset is obtained from kaggle.

 ## Contributing